jeanwsr/mokit-doc-mdbook/src/chap5-9.md

 Then a file named `triangulene_cc-pVDZ_S_uhf_gvb11_CASSCF_NO_LMO.fch` is obtained.
 These two active orbitals will become a little more localized.

-This trick can also be applied to high-spin triplet GVB or CASSCF calcuations, in which there will be (at least) two unpaired alpha electrons in GVB or CASSCF NOs.
+This trick can also be applied to high-spin triplet GVB or CASSCF calculations, in which there will be (at least) two unpaired alpha electrons in GVB or CASSCF NOs.
 Whenever singly occupied orbitals are delocalized, orbital localization will do much help.

-Note that if you apply this trick to NOs which are not degenerate in occupation numbers, their occupation numbers will no longer exist, and only occupation number expectaion values exist (i.e. the occupation number matrix becomes not diagonal).
+Note that if you apply this trick to NOs which are not degenerate in occupation numbers, their occupation numbers will no longer exist, and only occupation number expectation values exist (i.e. the occupation number matrix becomes not diagonal).

 ## 5.9.3 Visualization of unpaired electron density